Settlement Funding – Fast Access to the Most Money for Your Case

 What Is Settlement Funding?

-Settlement funding is a cash advance based on the expected value of your pending lawsuit settlement.
-You may also see it referred to as legal funding, lawsuit funding, a settlement advance, or pre-settlement funding.
-While the terms vary, the purpose stays the same: it gives plaintiffs access to money now while their case is still moving through the legal process, instead of forcing them to wait until everything is finalized.
+Settlement funding is a cash advance based on the expected value of a pending lawsuit settlement.
+You may encounter it under several names — legal funding, lawsuit funding, a settlement advance, pre-settlement funding, or a lawsuit cash advance — but the purpose across all these terms is the same: to give plaintiffs access to money now while the case is still moving through the legal process, rather than forcing them to wait until everything is finally resolved and settlement proceeds are actually disbursed.
+The gap between when a case is strong enough to justify an advance and when it actually settles can span many months, and settlement funding is specifically designed to make that gap financially manageable without requiring the plaintiff to compromise their legal position in order to meet immediate financial obligations.

 Why Settlement Funding Exists